 ;; MSG SIZE rcvd: 50

-How do I turn off Recursiveness in my DNS and how I protect it?
+How do I turn off Recursiveness in my DNS and how do I protect it?

-Each DNS server has its own way to deal with it.
+Each DNS server has its way of dealing with it.
 I will talk here only about Bind and PowerDNS.

 Bind